With lockdowns ending around the world, many countries have started to ease border restrictions and reopen for international tourists.

 Information is changing at a rapid pace so be sure to check back often to find out what is going on in your favorite travel destination!

-*The reopening of tourism activities is dependent on the approval of each country's government and could be reversed at anytime.
+*The reopening of tourism activities is dependent on the approval of each country's government and could change without notice.
 Be sure to check with local and federal authorities before traveling.
 Travel Off Path does not endorse or encourage traveling while advisories are in place.
 All travelers should ensure they have proper travel insurance that covers covid.

 Countries Reopening For Tourism

 Albania reopened borders for international tourism on July 1, 2020.